 Oi Muchim, which translates to “seasoned cucumber” in Korean, is light and refreshing, yet loaded with a burst of flavor that is the perfect balance of spicy, savory, tangy, and slightly sweet, that is truly appetizing to have as an accompaniment to any main dish.

-With respect to its name, Korean cucumber salad is just as quick & easy as preparing a salad or if not easier, and the result is absolutely remarkable despite the simple blend of ingredients.
+With respect to its name, this Korean cucumber side dish is just as quick & easy as preparing a salad or if not easier, and the result is absolutely remarkable despite the concise list of ingredients.

 It’s truly amazing how at times a few simple and humble ingredients are all you need to create such perfect harmony of flavors, and this dish is the epitome of just that.

-With a handful of simple pantry ingredients and fresh cucumber, you can easily make your own Korean cucumber side dish in the comfort of your home, and I guarantee you will be hooked at the first bite!
+With a handful of simple pantry ingredients and fresh cucumber, you can easily make your own spicy cucumber salad in the comfort of your home, and I guarantee you will be hooked at the first bite!

 What do I need to make Korean Cucumber Salad?